Identifying Your Elm

 How can we protect Saskatoon from Dutch Elm Disease?

 Saskatoon is almost the last major city in North America that has a significant population of American Elms and no DED (until July 2015).
 American elms have no resistance to DED, so early detection is essential to prevent an outbreak.
 We are surrounded by sites that have active disease.
-It is only a matter of time before we have to battle DED in our city to save the 100,000 elms that provide charm and cool summery elegance to our streets.
+DED has now been discovered in various neighbourhoods throughout the city.
+It is crucial for us to save the 100,000 elms that provide charm and cool summery elegance to our streets.

 Be aware if one of your elm trees suddenly has wilting leaves on one of its branches.